Loader gif

 If you’re thinking about lending a significant sum to a family member, it’s smart to consider the potential tax consequences (a tool like TaxAct’s tax calculator can be very helpful here).

 As an American taxpayer, when it comes to lending money to your kids, the IRS generally doesn’t take much interest unless larger sums are involved.
 While small loan amounts under $10,000 won’t raise any red flags, significant amounts can trigger gift tax implications if you’re not careful.
 Charging interest on these loans, documenting them properly, and understanding the exceptions can save you from unwanted tax consequences.
-As always, a little bit of financial planning now can prevent potential tax liability headaches later on.
+As always, a little bit of now can prevent potential tax liability headaches later on.

 This article is for informational purposes only and not legal or financial advice.